Colectica/ColecticaSampleAddins/README.md

 The next time you restart Colectica Designer, your Addins will automatically be loaded.

-## Sample Addins Project

-Source code demonstrating each type of Addin is available at GitHub at <https://github.com/colectica/ColecticaSampleAddins>.

 ## Additional Extension Points

 Please [let us know](http://www.colectica.com/contact/) what additional extension points would be useful for you.
 We look forward to expanding the Addin possibilities based on your feedback.